amir-arad/muaddib/docs/dev-editor-mvp.md

 the GUI editor reflects the user files in a number of ways:
 - react components are hot-reloaded.

+it also has some GUI state
+- open panels
+- preview panels state
+    - focused preview panel
+    - element selection

 ### File-panel
 - allows running file centric commands